krex4715/MNIST_Challenge/README.md

 # MNIST_Challenge

-for test, you can test
+you can test codes by running
 ``` bash
 python3 run_lenet5.py
 ..or